blur-network/blur/README.md

 You are now ready to compile BLUR on Linux.

-## Configuring the Build Environment on Windows
+## Configuring the Build Environment -- Windows

 The BLUR wallet on Windows is 64 bits only; 32-bit Windows wallet builds are not officially supported.